Holf/file-fragment-injector/README.md

-# inject-file-fragments
+# Inject File Fragments

-A simple NPM package that allows you to inject the contents of one file into another, replacing a designated placeholder.
+A simple, convention-driven NPM package that allows you to inject the contents of one or more files into another..